event-bus/events/README.md

 For simplicity, there are factories available to create publishers and dispatchers.

 Listed below are examples for some of the providers.
-The full documentation is available [here](./doc/providers.md).
+The full documentation is available [here](./doc/plugins.md).

-### In process memory publish/subscribe
+### Basic usage

 ```php
 \Aztech\Events\Bus\Plugins::loadMemoryPlugin();